 We are a biopharmaceutical company engaged in the design, discovery and development of NNR Therapeutics, a new class of drugs for the treatment of diseases and disorders primarily of the central nervous system.
-Our NNR Therapeutics selectively target a class of receptors known as neuronal nicotinic receptors, or NNRs.
+Our NNR Therapeutics selectively target a class of receptors known as neuronal nicotinic receptors, which we refer to as NNRs.
 NNRs are found on nerve cells throughout the nervous system and serve as key regulators of nervous system activity.